martincartledge/martins-blog-deprecated-/content/blog/pointers-json-marshal-and-unmarshal-in-go/index.md

 ---
 title: Pointers, JSON Marshal and Unmarshal in Go
-date: "2020-07-16T22:40:32.169Z"
+date: "2020-07-15T22:40:32.169Z"
 description: "Learning Go - Week 9 - Pointers, JSON Marshal and Unmarshal in Go"
 ---

 This is the ninth entry of my weekly series _Learning Go_.
-Last week I covered _How to Write a Recursive Function in Go_.
+Last week I covered [_How to Write a Recursive Function in Go_](https://www.martincartledge.io/how-to-write-a-recursive-function-in-go/).
 This week I am going to talk about _Pointers, JSON Marshal and Unmarshal_.

 ## Pointers